spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

 In principle, the run review and approval process are very similar to GitHub's Pull Request review, the only exception being that it's the Rego policy (rather than a set of checkboxes and dropdowns) that defines the exact conditions to approve the run.

-{% hint style="success" %}
+!!! success
     If separate run approval and confirmation steps sound confusing, don't worry.
 Just think about how GitHub's Pull Requests work - you can approve a PR before merging it in a separate step.
 A PR approval means "I'm OK with this being merged".
 A run approval means "I'm OK with that action being executed".
-{% endhint %}

 ## Rules